This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A nerve graft can be used to repair those nerves that have been stretched beyond their limits or torn.
 This involves patching in a donor’s nerve.

-In the most extreme cases, in which a nerve has completely torn from the spinal cord, a nerve transfer may be performed.
+In the most extreme cases, a nerve transfer may be performed when a nerve has completely torn from the spinal cord.
 This involves using a donor nerve to completely replace all or part of a damaged brachial plexus nerve.

 Donor’s nerves come from another part of the body.
 Recovering from surgery on nerves takes a long time, and in the case of infant brachial plexus injuries, full recovery may never be possible.